Conditions in abandoned mine are too dangerous for crew searching for Pennsylvania woman

 Bacha said they were “hoping that there’s a void that she could still be in.”

 Pollard's family called police at about 1 a.m.
-Tuesday to say she had not been seen since going out Monday evening to search for Pepper, her cat.
+Tuesday to say she had not been seen since going out at about 5 p.m.
+Monday to search for Pepper, her cat.
 The temperature dropped well below freezing that night.

-In an interview with CBS News, Pollard’s son, Axel Hayes, said he is experiencing a mix of emotions.
+Her son, Axel Hayes, said Pollard is a happy woman who likes going out to have fun.
+She and her husband adopted Hayes and his twin brother when they were infants.

-“I’m upset that she hasn’t been found yet, and I’m really just worried about whether she’s still down there, where she is down there, or she went somewhere and found somewhere safer,” Hayes said.
-“Right now, I just hope she’s alive and well, that she’s going to make it, that my niece still has a grandmother, that I still have a mother that I can talk to.”
+Hayes called Pollard “a great person overall, a great mother” who “never really did anybody wrong.”

 Police said they found Pollard's car parked behind Monday's Union Restaurant in Marguerite, about 20 feet (6 meters) from the sinkhole.